aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/update/_index.md

 weight: 60
 ---

-This REST API allows you to Update Style on Document Element.
-Please note that the SDKs of this cloud API are available in *Python, C#, Java, Ruby, PHP, Node.js, Android, Swift,* and *Go* languages.
+This REST API updates a `Style` of a document element.

 ## REST API